 From Kabul to New York City

-Abdul S. is an exiled professor of epidemiology at Kabul University of Medical Science and the first Afghan scholar to accept a position at…
+Abdul S.– name changed, is an exiled professor of epidemiology at Kabul University of Medical Science and the first Afghan scholar to accept a…

 We were lucky to come to the United States, we lived in the luxury hotels, while other people lived on military bases.
 In the first days, HIAS 11HIAS (founded as the Hebrew Immigrant Aid Society) is a Jewish American nonprofit organization that provides humanitarian aid and assistance to refugees.
 It was originally established in 1881 to aid Jewish refugees. organization, that takes care of refugees, provided a one-bedroom apartment for us.
 I spent almost a week there.
 Later Prof. Kerry and Columbia University started negotiations and provided me with an accommodation here.
 Now I am living in the Columbia residential area, which is a nice apartment.
 I am now in my apartment; two beds apartment and I am living in the Bronx.
 So now I am feeling very well… But the refugees status is not so comfortable, everyone gets uncomfortable, even depressed, anxious.
 This is something, that we also have, but we are going to adjust and to adapt ourselves to the new life here in New York.

 How else did HIAS help you?
 You came with your family.
 Is everyone already able to speak English, or do your family members take the language courses?
 What about your wife, is she working?
 Are your children going to school?
 Do you have support in that regard also?